t-neumann/slamdunk/doc/source/Dunks.rst

 **-nm**              Maximum number of mismatches allowed in a read **[filter]**.
 **-mc**              Minimum coverage to call a variant **[snp]**.
 **-mv**              Minimum variant fraction to call a variant **[snp]**.
+**-cb**              Flag to additionally create a cB.csv file, compatible with mixture modeling.
 **-mts**             Flag to activate the multiple T->C conversion stringency: Only T->C conversions in reads with more than 1 T->C conversion will be counted. **[count]**.
 **-rl**              Maximum read length (will be automatically estimated if not set) **[count]**.
 **-mbq**             Minimum base quality for T->C conversions to be counted **[count]**.